Contract for Sale of Goods Fill out the template

 Once the document has been prepared and before it is signed, it can be reviewed by the parties so that they can check that their details are correct and can make sure that they are happy with the various terms.

-Both parties may then sign the document.
-If the parties are individual persons, they may have their signatures witnessed by independent adult witnesses (they should not witness each other).
-If either party is a company, then they may need to consider section 127(1) of the Corporations Act 2001, which specifies how a company must sign an Agreement.
-Failure to comply with that legislation may mean that this Agreement is not legally binding.
+Both parties may then sign and date the document.
+If the parties are individual persons, they may have their signatures witnessed by independent adult witnesses (they should be at least 18 years old and should not witness each other).
+If either party is a company, then they may need to consider the laws regarding how a company must sign an Agreement (discussed below).

 Importantly, if the Australian Consumer Law applies, and if seller is providing any warranties against defects in relation to the goods, then the Australian Consumer Law requires these warranties to be presented in a certain way, and to include certain information.
 There are penalties for failure to do this.
 If in doubt, seek legal advice.